umaidmz/umaidmz.github.io/_posts/2022-12-01-from-canada-with-love.md

 ---
 layout: post
-title: All the way from Canada to Pakistan my journey.
+title: From Canada with Love
-categories: Wedding
+categories: [Wedding, Pakistan]
 ---

 I left for Pakistan on 29th November at 10:30 AM for my flight at 3:35 PM. engulfed in confusion and anxiety, I was mostly worried about all the chocolated Im travelling with, 3 new smart watches and eventually if Marium's iPhone will reach on time and safely to Pakistan from Mohib.
 Qandeel Bhai dropped me at the airport at 11:00 AM and I was quickly processed and checked in for the flight.
 I reached the departure gate at 11:30 AM and it was at this moment I realized I was way too early.
 Nevertheless, I had to do something that I despise: writing a statement of purpose.
 Since it was last day for Marium's application, I had to put up a skeleton that she had to complete and she did it way too good.